Skip to main content

 Choose it for relaxed unagi, not a grand tasting-menu night

 Use Akimoto for a focused unagi plan in Tokyo.
-The available verified information does not establish a tasting-menu format, counter setup, seat count, price point, beverage program, or specific dishes beyond the unagi focus, so the safest expectation is simple: come for eel and keep the plan uncomplicated.
+It does not appear to be a tasting-menu format, the safest expectation is simple: come for eel and keep the plan uncomplicated.

 Compared with Hashimoto Unagi or Obana, Akimoto is another unagi option to consider when choosing where to place an eel meal in the itinerary.
 Kabuto Unagi is another comparison for diners who want to look closely at eel-focused restaurants, while Sangubashi Asaya is also worth comparing for an unagi-focused plan.